GE profit spikes, overcoming aviation drag

 Continue Reading Below

-General Electric’s first-quarter profit spiked 73 percent from a year ago as CEO Larry Culp kept his turnaround plan on track despite headwinds from the COVID-19 pandemic.
+General Electric’s first-quarter profit spiked 73 percent from a year ago as CEO Larry Culp fought to keep his turnaround plan on track while positioning the manufacturer to weather the COVID-19 pandemic.

-The Boston-based conglomerate earned $6.16 billion, or 72 cents a share, as total revenues fell 8 percent to $20.52 billion.
+The Boston-based conglomerate earned $6.16 billion, or 72 cents a share, as total revenue fell 8 percent to $20.5 billion.
 On an adjusted basis, GE earned 5 cents per share, missing the 8-cent estimate from analysts.

 “The impact from COVID-19 materially challenged our first-quarter results, especially in aviation, where we saw a dramatic decline in commercial aerospace as the virus spread globally in March,” Culp said in a statement.
 “We're embracing today's reality and accelerating our multi-year transformation to make GE a stronger, nimbler, and more valuable company."